7: Board Operations

 Organizational Meeting – Schedule

-7. During an election year, an organizational meeting shall be held no later than four (4) weeks following the election day, when there has been a general election.
+7. During an election year, the Organizational Meeting shall be held no later than four (4) weeks following the election day, when there has been a general election.

-8. With the exception of election year, an organizational meeting of the Board shall be held annually at the June Board meeting.
+8. With the exception of election year, the Organizational Meeting of the Board shall be held annually at the June Board meeting.

 Organizational Meeting – Process